01MI/Convert_and_send_pdf_files_to_Goodnotes_email/README.md

    </table>

 ## Note:
-- This script extracts a zip in a folder of the same name, if a folder already exists the programm stops.
+- This script extracts .zip files into folders with the same name.
+If a folder with that name already exists, the program will stop.
-- If you convert a file and a PDF of the same name already exists, your PDF will be overwritten with the new converted PDF file.
+- If a file is converted and a PDF with the same name already exists, the existing PDF will be overwritten by the newly converted file.
 <table>
    <tr>
       <td valign="middle"><img src="https://github.com/01MI/convert-and-send-pdf-files-to-goodnotes-email/assets/151965188/a22a93cb-40cc-46d4-a7ed-a8dd95f00a78"></td>